chwan97/indie-studio/README.md

 # master-photo
-Applications for Independent Photographers, make photo delivering easy, base on Node and React.
+Application for Independent Photographers, make photo delivering easy, base on Node and React.